-Most people who have complex-PTSD will need specialist intervention to confirm the diagnosis, manage risk, formulate an appropriate treatment plan and gain access to talking therapies.
+Most people who have CPTSD will need specialist intervention to confirm the diagnosis, manage risk, formulate an appropriate treatment plan and gain access to talking therapies.

 Trauma-focused cognitive behavioural therapy (CBT)

-Trauma-focused CBT is an evidenced-based, NICE recommended talking therapy which has been developed from CBT to specifically help people who have experienced trauma.
+Trauma-focused CBT is an evidenced-based, National Institute for Health and Care Excellence (NICE)-recommended talking therapy which has been developed from CBT to specifically help people who have experienced trauma.
 The recommendation is 8 to 12 individual weekly sessions for an hour with the same therapist each week.

 EMDR involves recalling the traumatic event whilst making rhythmic eye movements similar to the eye movements we make whilst we sleep and are processing memories.
-This helps the brain to process the traumatic experiences and reduce the emotional content so that rather than re-living the experience, the experience becomes a memory, so that distressing symptoms associated with the traumatic event are reduced.
+This helps the brain to process the traumatic experiences and reduce the emotional content so that rather than re-living the experience, the experience becomes a memory, and the distressing symptoms associated with the traumatic event are reduced.

-The five-day trauma programme is offered at Priory locations in the UK and is based on Pia Mellody’s Post Induction Therapy (PIT) – a method that is widely used in the USA.
+The 5-day trauma programme is offered at Priory locations in the UK and is based on Pia Mellody’s post induction therapy (PIT) – a method that's widely used in the USA.
 The PIT approach utilises an eclectic mix of therapy and treatment models, bringing together elements of psychoanalysis, gestalt therapy (gestalt helps people to focus on their immediate thoughts, feelings and behaviours and to better understand the way they relate to others), family systems therapy, transactional analysis therapy and rational emotive therapy.

 By using educational and experiential processes, the programme helps patients to identify and address their childhood trauma and family-of-origin issues.
 Once these issues are identified, patients are able to explore ways to deal with the emotions that accompany their past traumatic events, and how to resolve the resulting grief and distress.

-Medications are not the key to treatment of complex-PTSD but should be used to target specific symptoms, for example antidepressants for low mood, or mood stabilisers for mood instability.
+Medications are not the key to treatment of CPTSD but should be used to target specific symptoms, for example antidepressants for low mood, or mood stabilisers for mood instability.

 Priory is a leading provider of mental health treatment in the UK.
-With world class teams of psychiatrists, therapsits and other mental health professionals at purpose built facilities across the country, we can help diagnose and treat the symptoms of C-PTSD that have been holding you back for so long.
+With world class teams of psychiatrists, therapists and other mental health professionals at purpose-built facilities across the country, we can help diagnose and treat the symptoms of CPTSD that have been holding you back for so long.

-Get in touch with the team at Priory using the information below for a compassionate discussion about the problems you've been facing with C-PTSD and how our treatment can help to regain control of your life.
+Get in touch with the team at Priory using the information below for a compassionate discussion about the problems you've been facing with CPTSD and how our treatment can help you regain control of your life.